Many bewildered marketing managers trouble measuring the impact of marketing efforts and making sense of disparate data sources.

 More specifically, it’s about identifying who or what gets credit for a sale.
 Was it social media?
 Was it employee referral?
-Or was it a mixture of sources?
+Or was it a mixture of disparate data sources?

 There are many complicated models, but we will focus on one.
 This model will solve your main problem on a higher level: how much money you made through online versus offline efforts or SEO versus paid.